vector-php/vector/docs/auto-generate/Lib/ArrayList.md

 Parameter | Type | Description
 -|-|-
-$n | Int | Int   $n    The number of elements to drop
+$n | Int | The number of elements to drop
-$list | array | array $list List to drop elements from return | array | array       Original list minus n elements from the front
+$list | array | List to drop elements from return | array | Original list minus n elements from the front

 ---